 Liquid Oxygen, Oxygène Liquide, Oxygène Liquide Stabilisé, Oxygène Stabilisé, Stabilized Liquid Oxygen, Stabilized Oxygen, Vitamina O, Vitamine O.

-sodium chloride with a pH of 7.2.
+Despite its name, vitamin O is not a vitamin.
+But, it's a little hard to know exactly what it is.
+Manufacturers are not clear about the chemical formula.
+One supplier describes its product as a mildly buffered solution of deionized water and sodium chloride with a pH of 7.2.
 Another supplier lists magnesium peroxide as the active ingredient.
 Still another claims the ingredients are secret.
-Sometimes vitamin O is called "liquid oxygen."
+Sometimes vitamin O is called “liquid oxygen.”
 But keep in mind that oxygen only exists in a liquid form at temperatures below -183 degrees C.

 The US Federal Trade Commission (FTC) states that vitamin O appears to be nothing more than saltwater.
 In May 2000, Rose Creek Health Products agreed to pay $375,000 to settle FTC charges that they made false and unsubstantiated health claims in their advertising for “Vitamin O.” The settlement prohibits the company from making unsupported representations that “Vitamin O” is an effective treatment for any life-threatening diseases, or that the effectiveness of “Vitamin O” is established by medical or scientific research or studies.